Are you the only accrediting body?

 Is it just for phone helplines or others too?

-The Standard covers phone, email, instant message, text (SMS) message, online forums and social media.
+The Helplines Standard covers phone, email, instant message, webchat, text (SMS) message, online forums and social media.

 Who else has the Helplines Standard?

-A diverse range of organisations recognise the value of being accredited to the Helplines Standard such as NSPCC and Missing People.
-No matter the size of your helpline, where you are located or your helpline's remit - your organisation can benefit from achieving the Standard.
+A diverse range of organisations recognise the value of being accredited to the Helplines Standard from large national helplines to small local and topic specific helplines.
+No matter the size of your helpline, where you are located or your helpline's remit - your organisation can benefit from achieving the Helplines Standard.

 Is it just for UK services?